sspat/money/README.md

 ![Money PHP](/resources/logo.png?raw=true)

-PHP library to make working with money safer, easier, and fun!
+PHP library to make working with money safer, easier, and fun!!

 > "If I had a dime for every time I've seen someone use FLOAT to store currency, I'd have $999.997634" -- [Bill Karwin](https://twitter.com/billkarwin/status/347561901460447232)